winitzki/scall/tutorial/programming_dhall.md

 ### Greatest fixpoints for mutually recursive types

-Recall the recursive types that we have   seen in the section "Mutually recursive types" of chapter "Church encodings for more complicated types":
+Recall the recursive types that we have   seen in the section "Mutually recursive types" of chapter "Church encodings of more complicated types":

 ```haskell
 data Layer = Layer (F1 Layer Layer2)   -- Haskell.